-I’ve walked these areas again & again – and never get tired of them!
-However, with the overseas tourist crowds these days, I just skip the really famous temples (Ginkakuji, Kiyomizudera…) and focus on exploring everything else.
+I’ve walked these areas again & again, and never get tired of them.
+However, as a local, I do often skip the really famous sites and concentrate on the lesser-known spots nearby.

 Gion’s Kenninji Temple

 1) Philosopher’s Path

 Take a taxi or bus to Ginkakuji Temple.
 They will drop you off at the bottom of a souvenir shop-lined street full of people.
 Walk up the street and visit Ginkakuji, the Silver Pavilion.
 Afterward, follow the tree-lined stream (canal).
 This is the ‘Tetsugakudo-no-michi’ or Philosopher’s Path.
 There are art galleries, shops, cafes, restaurants, and temples along this walk.
 Honen-in is an interesting temple worth visiting.
 Detour north off the path to pay it a visit.
 Make your way back to the path and follow it to the end – near Kumano Nyakouji Shrine.
 Walk down the sloping street here (there are a few souvenir shops).
 At the larger road you come to, follow everyone and turn left.
 As you walk, Eikando Temple will soon be on your left.
 Next is Nanzenji Temple.
-They are two of Kyoto’s most impressive temples.
+They are two of Kyoto’s most impressive temples and both are especially beautiful in the autumn.
 When you’ve finished exploring, take a taxi, bus, or train from this area back to your hotel.

 2) Kiyomizudera Area

 Take a taxi or bus to Kiyomizudera Temple.
 They will drop you off at the bottom of a souvenir shop-lined street full of people.
 Walk up the street and visit Kiyomizudera.
 Afterward, walk back down the street a short distance and make a right turn down the cobblestone steps of the Sannei-zaka (slope).
 It is easy to miss, so if you don’t see it, just ask.
 This slope is lined with traditional shops/cafes/restaurants, and it then connects to another slope, Ninen-zaka.
 Continue walking toward ‘Nene-no-michi’.
 Kodaiji Temple is an impressive stop along this route.
 If you keep walking, you will reach Maruyama Park and Yasaka Shrine.
 From there it is a short walk to the most famous Geiko/Maiko district, Gion, and Kyoto’s main shopping/entertainment district.